DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 Average uptime is more than 23h55min per day, but is not close enough to 24h00min00sec to be suited for life-or-death scenarios.

+The secondary/failover addresses' uptime (which run on Windows 11 x64) is around 16h00min per day, and should **only** be used in a duo with the regular server.

 ### Known problems

 * Many (but not all) redirection/affiliation links on e.g. price comparison sites, may be blocked too.
 This is a known problem inherent to all major DNS adblocker servers, incl.
 AdGuard DNS.